Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-08-27-observability/index.md

 So.
 How a data structure like `Vec` can be cloned cheaply?
 We could put it inside an [`Arc`] right?
-Cloning an _Atomically Reference Counted_ value is really cheap: [it increases the counter by 1 atomically][`Arc::clone`], the inner value is untouched.
+Cloning an _Atomically Reference Counted_ value is really cheap: [it increases the counter by 1 atomically][`Arc::clone#src`], the inner value is untouched.
 Nonetheless, we have a mutation problem now.
 If we have `Observable<Arc<Vec<_>>>`, it means that the subscribers will be `Subscriber<Arc<Vec<_>>>`.
 In this case, every time the observable wants to mutate the data, it is going to… be… impossible because an `Arc` is nothing less than a shared reference, and shared references in Rust disallow mutation by default.
-Using `Observable::set` will create a new `Arc`, but we cannot update the value inside the `Arc`, except if we use a lock… Well, we are adding more and more complexity.
+Using `Observable::set` will create a new `Arc`, but we cannot update the value _inside_ the `Arc`, except if we use a lock… Well, we are adding more and more complexity.

 <q>Spes salutis</q>[^spes_salutis]!
 Fortunately for us, _immutable data
 structures_ exist in Rust.

-> An immutable data structure is data structure which can be copied and modified
+> An immutable data structure is a data structure which can be copied and modified
 > efficiently without altering the original.

-It **can be modified**.
-However, as soon as it is copied (or cloned), it is still possible to modify the copy but **the original data is not modified**.
+It can be modified.
+However, as soon as it is copied (or cloned), it is still possible to modify the copy but the original data is not modified.
 That's extremely powerful.

 Such structures bring many advantages, but one of them is _structural sharing_: